cats-marin/ML-code/KAN_explanation.md

-# Fast, Generalizable Training of KANs via Lookup Tables and Prefix-Sum Reparameterization
+# Fast, Generalizable Training of KANs via Lookup Interpolation and Parallel Scan Reparameterization
 <!-- # Fast and generalizable training of Kolmogorov-Arnold Network (KAN) via look up tables and prefix-sum reparameterization.  -->

 <!-- ### TL;DR: This KAN implementation uses a linear spline with uniformly spaced control points and reparameterizes from a B-spline to a cumulative ReLU-based spline for better optimization conditioning.
 Training is accelerated using a parallel prefix-sum and fast interpolation via parameter lookup between the two nearest basis functions. -->